Converting PowerPoint into video is a challenge for many presenters, marketers, trainers, students, and teachers.

 3. Convert PowerPoint into video using Movie Maker

 This is actually a quite complex process.
 Each slide of the PowerPoint needs to be saved as an image first.
-From the ‘Save As ’ drop down menu select ‘JPEG File Interchange Format.
+From the ‘Save As ’ drop-down menu select ‘JPEG File Interchange Format.

-Then click save.
+Then click Save.
 Your slides will be saved in a new folder as JPG images.

 In a new Movie Maker project, then, add the images into the ‘Storyboard’, using the ‘Import Images’ option in the Movie Task view.

-Effects, slide transitions, titles and credits can be added to the presentation video then, before saving it by choosing the appropriate option under ‘Finish Movie’.
+Effects, slide transitions, titles, and credits can be added to the presentation video then, before saving it by choosing the appropriate option under ‘Finish Movie’.

 If you need a good quality video file but no need to add extra effects or elements, I recommend saving your presentation as a video file directly from PowerPoint itself.
-You will avoid installing more software and going through several, often time consuming, unnecessary steps.
+You will avoid installing more software and going through several, often time-consuming, unnecessary steps.

-If you are looking for an advanced production, for example, including perfect narration, multiple video layers, cursor effects, zoom and pan effects and background music etc. use Camtasia.
+If you are looking for advanced production, for example, including perfect narration, multiple video layers, cursor effects, zoom and pan effects and background music, etc. use Camtasia.
 Screenflow is another option for MAC.
 Camtasia is a paid program but worth the investment if you frequently convert PowerPoint files into videos.
 At Slidehelper, we use it to create video previews of our PowerPoint templates.